 When the algorithms are "risk on," the tactical asset allocation strategy is an active management style that looks for investment opportunities in the market.
-For example, it might be that within equities, it may be beneficial to own more small-cap companies than large-cap companies because small-caps are a better investment opportunity during a particular trend.
-The Risk-Guard algorithms provide an opportunity to invest the cash balance plan in the top performing funds available in the market.
+For example, it might be that within the equity portion of your investment accounts, it may be beneficial to own more small-cap companies than large-cap companies because small-caps are a better investment opportunity during a particular trend.
+Or if the technology sector looks more attractive, we might put more money into a technology fund and allocate less to the small-cap fund.
+Our tactical asset allocation strategy of Risk-GuardTM gives us the opportunity to invest your accounts in the top performing funds available in the market.

-Under this active type of strategy, the cash balance plan assets are in growth mode when the market is doing well and go to defensive mode when the market is not doing well.
-This strategy creates extra value by leveraging certain situations in the marketplace and employ a quantitative investment model to expose the imbalances among different asset classes.
-Let us take a closer look at the main objectives of the Risk-Guard principals.
+Under this active type of strategy, your assets are in growth mode when the market is doing well and go into defensive mode when the market is not doing well.
+This strategy allows us to create extra value by leveraging certain situations in the marketplace and we employ quantitative investment models to expose the imbalances among different asset classes.
+Let us take a closer look at the main objectives of the Risk-GuardTM objectives.

-Risk-Guard Objectives
+Risk-GuardTM Objectives

-As mentioned above, Risk-Guard is a tactical asset allocation strategy that is an effective means to limit the drawdown risk in a cash balance plan.
-The Risk-Guard philosophy prioritizes managing drawdown risk as a key component for success and has been designed to have two distinct advantages:
+As mentioned above, Risk-GuardTM is a tactical asset allocation strategy that is an effective means to limit the drawdown risk in your investment accounts.
+The Risk-GuardTM philosophy prioritizes managing drawdown risk as a key component for success and has been designed to have two distinct advantages:

 - 1. Managing Drawdowns: By going to "risk off" mode during severe bear markets.
-This defensive posture is intended to mitigate downside risk when markets are volatile. - 2.
-Range of Expected Returns: It is important to understand that the performance of the cash balance plan is designed to have expected returns based on the risk number of each portfolio.
-The objectives of the portfolios are not designed to consistently target or beat the returns of the S&P 500 or other major indexes; it is to pursue returns that are in the range of expected returns based on the risk of the portfolio.
+This will most likely result in fully investing in short duration Treasuries or money market funds. - 2.
+Range of Expected Returns: By going to "risk on" mode when markets are moving higher.
+It is important that you understand that the performance of our portfolios is designed to have expected returns based on the risk number of each portfolio.
+The objectives of the portfolios are not designed to consistently target or beat the returns of the S&P 500 or other major indexes; it is to pursue returns that are in the range of expected returns based on the risk objectives of the portfolio.

-You can't control performance, but you can manage risk.
+You cannot control performance, but you can manage risk.

 Investment returns are not linear.
 While any portfolio may have an average annual historical return, it is important to note that every year is different.
-When a portfolio is on its intended track, the expectation for any rolling time frame (let's say the next six months) will have a range of returns from negative to positive.
+When a portfolio is on its intended track, the expectation for any rolling time frame (let us say the next six months) will have a range of returns from negative to positive.
 You should recognize that this is normal and that our risk-managed portfolios are engineered to operate within an expected range.

 Additionally, performance is an uncontrollable variable.
 Yet the industry always seems to focus on backward-looking historical performance.
 Unfortunately, you can never have the performance that already occurred.
 For most investors, when actual performance differs from their expectations based on past returns, they often make emotion-driven decisions such as chasing returns at market highs or selling in fear near market bottoms.
-Instead of focusing on the past, our approach is to manage your cash balance plan account based on drawdown risk.
+Instead of focusing on the past, our approach is to manage your investment accounts based on drawdown risk.
 We strongly believe that maximum drawdown risk is a variable that can be effectively managed.